iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> A little glitchy at first.
+Was unable to add my medication and allergy history.
+The problem resolved itself within a few days.
+Other than that, a fantastic application.
+Easy to use, quality video and audio, and a plethora of healthcare providers at your fingertips<br> :date: __2020-12-03 18:14:50__

+> The sound was horrible, couldn't hear a word from what the doctor was saying, although I did the sound test.
+Now, I have no sound on YouTube, volume is all the way up, but can barely hear.<br> :date: __2020-11-30 19:39:17__

 > The interface could use some improvements but overall the concept is helpful and has potential.<br> :date: __2020-11-25 22:47:36__